cybergauravv/SAST-DVWA/README.md

 The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficulty, with a simple straightforward interface.
 Please note, there are both documented and undocumented vulnerabilities with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.

 ---

-## Disclaimer

-This project is for educational purposes only.
-The authors are not responsible for any misuse of the information provided.

----